ArturAlekseev/AVS_SoftLight/README.md

 They are added just to play with.
 EOTF is a reverse of OETF.

 Try OETF function when your source is converted to PC range.
 To convert to PC range use Softlight(8).
-If result after OETF lacks of contrast then try to change black level higher that 16 like so:
+If result after OETF lacks of contrast then try to change black level higher than 16 like so:

 Softlight(8, rangemin=16, rangemax=235)